tonyfettes/memory.mbt/README.md

 - Remember to free every pointer.

-On Wasm and Native backends, the memory allocator in MoonBit will reserve extra space before the allocated memory to do some bookeeping.
+On Wasm and Native backends, the memory allocator in MoonBit will reserve extra space before the allocated memory to do some bookkeeping.
 This means almost all the time, you should pass `Memory[T]` to FFIs, instead of getting `Memory[T]` from them.
 For example, given the following C function: